murilolealvi/devops-with-docker/part1/module1/README.md

 ~~~bash
 docker image prune
 ~~~
 However, it did not cleaned nothing at all.
 Then I concluded that it only deletes dangling images, that is the ones that don't have **SHA256 digest** attached to it.
 In other words, your hash identifier.
-It is done when the image does not have a child image, like *ubuntu:latest* or builded without a tag(references the hash identifier).
+It is done when the image does not have a child image, like *ubuntu:latest* or built without a tag(references the hash identifier).

 So to actually delete the unused images, I used the command:
 ~~~bash